 In addition to the GL assessments, candidates are asked to take part in a small group activity with a class teacher, which usually lasts around 50 minutes, to see how they work and interact with others in a classroom setting.

 A reference will also be requested from the applicant's current school, as a report from a Headteacher forms an important element of our decision making process.
 For this reason, parents who wish to make an application should first discuss this with their son's current Headteacher.

 Between 125 and 150 places are available for Year 7 each year.
 All applicants are called for interview following the Entrance Examination, with these interviews taking place early in February.
 The interviews are used, along with the Headteachers' reports and the Entrance Examination performance, as a means of assessing the applicants.
-Subsequent to the interviews, and in agreement with the Manchester Consortium of Schools, offers of places are then posted at the beginning of March.
+Subsequent to the interviews, and in agreement with the Manchester Consortium of Schools, offers of places are then posted at or just before the beginning of March.

 Entry into Years 8-10